Ana Maria Braga

-Ana Maria Braga Maffeis (born 1 April 1949) is a Brazilian television presenter and journalist.
+Ana Maria Braga Maffeis (born 1 April 1949) is a Brazilian television host.

 Early life and education

 Braga was born on April 1, 1949, the daughter of the Italian Natale Giuseppe Maffeis and the Brazilian Lourdes Braga.
 She graduated with degrees in biology and zoology at the São Paulo State University in São José do Rio Preto.
 She also holds Italian citizenship through her father.

 Career

 Braga started her career in journalism working on the news program Rede Tupi de Notícias at Rede Tupi.
 She later worked at Editora Abril as a commercial director for fashion magazines such as Cláudia.
 She attained national recognition at Rede Record, where she presented the morning show Note e Anote and the talk show Programa Ana Maria Braga.

 Since 1999, she has presented the variety program Mais Você at Rede Globo, which was co-hosted with a parrot puppet named Louro José until the death of his puppeteer Tom Veiga on November 1, 2020.